starvagrant/toh/toh.markdown/ooze_from_the_confetti_factory.md

 “Done.”

 “How about college sports?"
-Avery flipped through Karen's catalogue.
+Avery flipped through Karen's catalog.
 "I'm a big football fan.”

 “That field's locked at the pro level.
 But college, on the other hand, is so regional, so dispersed, such a heterogeneous fan base...”